 Whenever we witness destruction like this, we can’t help but wonder how we can help.
 Since 2006 we have been volunteering our summers to assist the homeowners affected by hurricanes Katrina and Rita.
 We have seen the struggle to rebuild and witnessed the sluggish pace of these efforts.
 When the dust settles and the media leaves, the rebuilding must go on.
 Oftentimes, it is through the efforts of grassroots volunteers that victims are able to rebuild their lives.

 This summer, we ask you to join us as we travel down to Houston to offer assistance to those in need of help.
-At this point in time, our efforts will focus on debris removal, manning donation centers, and lending an ear to those who want to share their story.
+At this point in time, our efforts will focus on debris removal, rebuilding homes, and lending an ear to those who want to share their story.
 Our work will be difficult, our accommodations simple, but the feeling of being of service to the warm people of Texas will be priceless.